 Most (if not all) eCommerce stores rely heavily on SEO & Marketing to sell products.
 No matter how much time and money you invested in developing your website, bad Search Engine Optimization and improper marketing can always hurt your sales since customers are the core of all businesses.

 Fortunately, Shopify’s SEO is quite effective.
-It is adequate, intuitive and can help you rank well when utilized properly.
+It is adequate, intuitive, and can help you rank well when being utilized properly.
 Once again, Shopify’s ease of use comes in handy as you can access most built-in functions without a hitch.

-As seen from the image, adding title, meta description and images to your pages is easy and straightforward.
+As seen from the image, adding a title, meta description, and images to your pages is easy and straightforward.
 Shopify also lets you create custom URLs and 301 redirects every time you change the URL so as to avoid 404 errors.